617-470-9950 Toll Free 866-565-1516

 Using the USDOT number, potential customers can verify registration, review safety records, and confirm that the company has active liability and cargo insurance.
 Without a valid USDOT number, a company may not meet federal standards, leaving customers vulnerable to unlicensed or unreliable movers.

-Why is Checking a USDOT Number Important
+Why is Checking a USDOT Number Important?

 Verifying a moving company’s USDOT number offers several benefits: